keithwhor/multithread.js/README.md

 Running a Thread Asynchronously
 -------------------------------

 The fun stuff!
-Running any code you want (in the form of a function) asynchronously, in a separate thread like so:
+Run any code you want (in the form of a function) asynchronously, in a separate thread like so:
 ```js
 MT.process(function, callback)(arg1, arg2, ..., argN);
 ```